 A participant's contributions will be credited to the Plan Account maintained on his or her behalf.
 As of the last day of each offering period, the value of each participant's Plan Account will be divided by the Purchase Price established for that offering period.
 Each participant will be deemed to have purchased the number of whole and fractional common shares produced by this calculation.
-If application of the procedures described in the preceding two sentences would result in the purchase by all participants during that offering period of an aggregate number of common shares greater than the number of common shares offered during that offering period.
-If application of the procedures described and any cash remaining in participants' Plan Accounts will be credited to the next offering period.
-If application of the procedures described above would result in the purchase by all participants during that offering period of a number of common shares in the number of common shares will be available for purchase for any offering period, the excess common shares will be available for purchase during any subsequent offering period.
+If application of the procedures described in the preceding two sentences would result in the purchase by all participants during that offering period of an aggregate number of common shares greater than the number of common shares offered during that offering period, the Committee will allocate the available common shares among participants and any cash remaining in participants' Plan Accounts will be credited to the next offering period.
+If application of the procedures described above would result in the purchase by all participants during that offering period of a number of common shares less than the number of common shares available for purchase for any offering period, the excess common shares will be available for purchase during any subsequent offering period.